filesender/filesender/dev/doc/phpdoc/files/classes%2Frest%2Fendpoints%2FRestEndpointRecipient.class.php.txt

      * @throws RestOwnershipRequiredException
      */
     public function get($id = null) {
+        // Need to be authenticated
         if(!Auth::isAuthenticated()) throw new RestAuthenticationRequiredException();

+        // Check parameters
         if(!$id) throw new RestMissingParameterException('recipient_id');
         if(!is_numeric($id)) throw new RestBadParameterException('recipient_id');

+        // Get current user and recipient to get info about
         $user = Auth::user();
         $recipient = Recipient::fromId($id);

+        // Check ownership
         if(!$recipient->transfer->isOwner($user) && !Auth::isAdmin())
             throw new RestOwnershipRequiredException($user->id, 'recipient = '.$recipient->id);